czhao39/hostery/README.md

-# Capital One Airbnb Challenge
+# Hostery | Maximize Your Airbnb Income